 Repair of the corrugated iron roof of the historic FNB building in Adderley Street, Cape Town.
 This building was the last building designed by Sir Herbert Baker in South Africa.

 FNB appointed Vestocorp (Pty) Ltd as contractor for a large renovation project to the FNB Adderley Street.
 As this is a heritage building special care needs to be taken and rules adhered to.
-The project includes the repair of the existing corrugated iron roof consisting of approximately 400 sqm.
-As the contractor has made use of Bulldog seal on other similar projects, they ordered grey Bulldog Seal to use on the roof.
+The project included the repair of the existing corrugated iron roof consisting of approximately 400 sqm.
+As the contractor had made use of BULLDOGSEAL on other similar projects in the past, they ordered grey coloured BULLDOGSEAL to use on this roof.

-Bulldog is used to cover and seal the roof screws
+- Roof screws – BULLDOGSEAL was used to cover and seal the roof screws.

 - Roof sheeting overlaps

 - Box gutter currently sealed with Bitumen torch on sheeting that was damaged in some areas.
-Bulldog Seal can be used in conjunction with the Bitumen torch on sheeting where you may find cracks or the sheeting has torn or pulled away from the concrete.
+BULLDOGSEAL can be used in conjunction with older Bitumen torch on sheeting where you may find cracks or the sheeting has torn or pulled away from the concrete.